Tenant’s Information Guide to Renting Property In Torbay

-In the event that the information highlights any potential of risk to the landlord you may be asked to provide a guarantor.
+In the event that the information highlights any potential risk, you may be asked to provide a guarantor.
 A guarantor will be contractually liable both financially and legally should you fail to pay the rent during your tenancy or in the event of damage to the property.If a guarantor is needed they will need to fill out an online Guarantor Application Form

-Be aware that should you fail any of the necessary checks you may not get your administrative fee back.
+Be aware that should you fail any of the necessary checks you may not get your Holding deposit back.
 Check with us before agreeing to hand over any cash or signing any forms.

 The Tenancy Agreement